 Give the public what it wants.
 It was a clear and simple business strategy.
-By mid 1915, Harmony was the worlds largest ukulele manufacturer.
+By mid 1915, Harmony was the world’s largest ukulele manufacturer.

 Jay Kraus (1917 – 1968)

-Chicago based Sears, Roebuck Company also had a clear, simple business plan: control the manufacturing and distribution of everything that the American public might want.
-In 1916, in order to capitalize on the Hawaiian music craze and corner the wildly popular ukulele market; Sears, Roebuck Company purchased the world ukulele leader: The Harmony Company.
+Chicago based Sears, Roebuck Company also had a clear, simple business plan control the manufacturing and distribution of everything that the American public might want.
+In 1916, in order to capitalize on the Hawaiian music craze and corner the wildly popular ukulele market; Sears, Roebuck Company purchased the world ukulele leader – The Harmony Company.
 They kept William Schultz on for one year and appointed Jay Kraus as vice-president.
 In 1917, Jay Kraus succeeded William Schultz as president.

 In 1920, the Harmony Company made the decision to stop producing violins.
 They were not as popular as they had been and the violins being imported from European manufacturers were less expensive and equal or better quality to those made at Harmony.
-There was a lesson to be learned from this business move: they abdicated a portion of the marketplace to others.
+There was a lesson to be learned from this business move – they abdicated a portion of the marketplace to others.
 It seemed to be a good idea at the time.

-Kraus was a good businessman and understood the demands of the parent company: Sears, Roebuck.
+Kraus was a good businessman and understood the demands of the parent company, Sears, Roebuck.
 By 1923, Harmony’s annual sales reached 250,000 units, in part thanks to the well established catalog sales of Sears, Roebuck.
 The Harmony Company settled into a business structure that allowed ‘jobbing’ for other brand names.
 They would produce just about any instrument another company might want as long as the minimum order of 100 pieces was met.

 The Harmony Company continued to produce instruments under their own name as well.
 In February of 1928, they introduced the first of many Roy Smeck models.
 Smeck was a popular performer of the day.
 The artist endorsement worked and the instruments sold well.
 By 1930, the output of the Chicago Harmony plant exceeded 500,000 units annually.
 They were clearly the largest manufacturer of musical instruments in the world.

-Harmony bought several brand names from the Oscar Schmidt Company (that had recently gone bankrupt).
+Harmony bought several brand names from the Oscar Schmidt Company (which had recently gone bankrupt).
 The brand names included ‘La Scala’, ‘Stella’ and ‘Sovereign’.
 These would serve Harmony well in the years to come.

 In February of 1940 Jay Kraus made a play to acquire the company from Sears, Roebuck.
 He resigned from Harmony as president and turned the reigns over to John T. Higgins.
 By December of 1940, however, Kraus had acquired a controlling stock position, basically completing a hostile takeover.
 Firmly in control, he moved the company to 3633 Racine Avenue.
 Kraus remained the head of Harmony until his death in 1968.

 The returning soldiers and prosperity of the late ’40s and 1950s allowed another burst of economic success for Harmony who acted quickly to supply instruments for the rapidly changing American musical tastes.
 Harmony moved to fill the demand for electric guitars as Rock ‘n Roll swept the nation.
 Harmony was also there to respond to the desire for affordable acoustic guitars, mandolins and banjos for the folk boom of the early 1960s.
-Harmony built instruments for Fender, Kay and Regal, Silvertone for Sears, and under such other names as: Valencia, Vogue, Johnny Marvin, Airline, and, of course: Harmony.
+Harmony built instruments for Fender, Kay and Regal, Silvertone for Sears, and under such other names as Valencia, Vogue, Johnny Marvin, Airline, and, of course, Harmony.

 Charles Rubovits (1968 – 1975)